Stress Eating Definition

 Is stress about the coronavirus affecting your eating?
 If you’ve eaten to deal with stress or emotions, you’re not alone.
-It’s common for Americans to experience changes in their eating patterns during an infectious disease outbreak.
+It’s common for Americans to experience changes in their eating patterns during any high-stress environment, including an infectious disease outbreak.

 How to Stop Emotional & Stress Eating

-Emotional eating is usually triggered by everyday life events like those encountered in relationships and the workplace, as well as problems with our health and finances.
+Emotional and stress eating are usually triggered by everyday life events like those encountered in relationships and the workplace, as well as problems with our health and finances.
 Fatigue brought on by lack of sleep can be another trigger.
 Major life events, though occurring less frequently, can also spark emotional eating.

 Looking for more helpful articles?